F5Networks/f5-telemetry-streaming/docs/declarations.rst

 ----------------------------------------------------
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for TLS client authentication with the Generic HTTP consumer is available in TS v1.18 and later
+   Support for TLS client authentication with the Generic HTTP consumer is available in BIG-IP TS v1.18 and later

-This example shows how you can configure TLS client authentication for :ref:`Generic HTTP consumers<http-ref>` in a Telemetry Streaming declaration using version 1.18 and later.
+This example shows how you can configure TLS client authentication for :ref:`Generic HTTP consumers<http-ref>` in a BIG-IP Telemetry Streaming declaration using version 1.18 and later.

 .. literalinclude:: ../examples/declarations/generic_http_tls_client_auth.json